eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-23-1/index.md

 -   Dependent parameter auto-completion using default values of other parameters.
 -   Support replaceable/variable datasets in nested workflows.
 -   Display info message when a parameter is disabled because it depends on other parameters to be set.
--   "Fix URI" operator trims the URI before fixing it and tries better to maintain the original URI with only the invalid characters encoded.
+-   'Fix URI' operator trims the URI before fixing it and tries better to maintain the original URI with only the invalid characters encoded.
 -   Task completion message is shown without executing the transformation.
 -   Evaluation in mapping rule editor does not work when inside object mappings.
 -   Show error message when project import fails because of errors detected in the backend instead of closing the project import modal.